dudeperf3ct/dudeperf3ct.github.io/content/projects/post_training_llm_rl.md

 ### RL for Language Models

-Language models do not have external environments as in the standard RL setup.
-There are two useful ways to think about it
+In many LLM post-training setups, there is no external environment in the classical sense.
+There are two useful ways to map the RL formulation onto language generation.

 **Response level** : At response level, the model receives a prompt sampled from the training dataset, generates a completion and receives a reward upon completion.
 RL components are